Get

 Allergies are unfortunately prevalent in dogs but can be difficult to pinpoint if triggers aren’t obvious.
 Your vet will need to rule out other skin conditions that look similar (such as parasites), and then might recommend food trials, skin tests, or other detection methods to find out what your dog is allergic to.

-If your pup has a more serious underlying health condition or allergies, it can cause unhealthy skin of the paws.
-This disruption in natural paw health can lead to smells, cracking, irritation, and other skin issues.
+If your pup has a more serious underlying health condition, this could also be behind unhealthy skin on the paws.
+Metabolic issues such as hypothyroidism, hyperadrenocorticism (Cushing’s disease), and hepatocutaneous syndrome can all cause a disruption in natural paw health and can lead to smells, cracking, irritation, and other skin issues.

 Pododermatitis is inflammation of the skin of the paw.
 It can have many underlying causes, including allergies as we mentioned.
 Other potential causes for sore, inflamed feet include parasites, hormonal disease, and foreign bodies.
 Some dogs will have ‘conformational pododermatitis’ which typically occurs in heavy dogs with splayed feet and abnormal weight bearing.
 So often it affects obese dogs that have increased pressure on the feet.